 This course is designated as Writing Intensive.
 Writing Intensive courses meet at least three of the four following criteria: 40% of overall course grade is based on formalized writing assignments, writing instruction is part of the course, drafts of writing assignments are required, and feedback is given on formal elements of writing.
-Prereq ENG 101 with a grade of "C" or better.
+Prerequisite: ENG101 or ENG102 with a grade of "C" or better.